Wix Alternatives 2023: Comparing 11 Site Builders

 For Dedicated Online Shops: Shopify

-Alongside all-in-one site builders like Wix, there also exist dedicated ecommerce platforms, such as Shopify, which focus entirely on helping users to open and manage a digital business.
+Apart from all-in-one website builders like Wix, there are dedicated ecommerce platforms, like Shopify.
+These focus entirely on helping users to open and manage a digital business.

-In terms of ecommerce, Shopify definitely has a leg up over Wix: The service allows users to sell products in different currencies, access more payment gateways, and integrate a greater number of ecommerce apps.
-When it comes to dropshopping and POS, Shopify also has the Israeli service beat.
+In terms of ecommerce, Shopify definitely has some advantages over Wix: Users can sell products in different currencies, access more payment gateways, and integrate more ecommerce apps.
+When it comes to dropshipping and POS, Shopify also has the Israeli service beat.

-For ecommerce projects, Shopify offers more developed features than Wix.
+Shopify offers more developed ecommerce features than Wix.

-Still, Wix is the better option for multi-purpose websites that feature an online shop, since you'll have access to a better editor at a lower price.
-Unlike Wix, Shopify doesn't offer a free version, and with the former, you won't have to worry about transaction fees.
+Still, Wix is the better option for multi-purpose websites that feature an online shop, since you'll get a better editor at a lower price.
+Unlike Wix, which charges transaction fees, there's no free version of Shopify.

 All the same, Shopify is recommended if you're intending to open a dedicated online store.